robertbozsik/eurovision-songs-audio-features/README.md

 Şelale Urun & João Fernandes & Robert Bozsik

 # Project Details:
-The goal is to gather data from different sources (including APIs and scrape data from the web). \ Then cleaning, merging and analyzing the dataset.
+The goal of the project is to gather data from different sources, including APIs and web scraping.
+Merge the data from the different sources and to gain a clean dataset ready for analysis.

 # Sources:
 Eurovision Song Contest Website: https://eurovision.tv/events \